AsyncMDE: Real-Time Monocular Depth Estimation via Asynchronous Spatial Memory: Abstract

 \section{Abstract}

 Foundation-model-based monocular depth estimation offers a viable alternative to active sensors for robot perception, yet its computational cost often prohibits deployment on edge platforms.
 Existing methods perform independent per-frame inference, wasting the substantial computational redundancy between adjacent viewpoints in continuous robot operation.
-This paper presents AsyncMDE, an asynchronous depth perception system consisting of a foundation model and a lightweight model that amortizes the foundation model's computational cost over time.
-The foundation model produces high-quality spatial features in the background, while the lightweight model runs asynchronously in the foreground, fusing cached memory with current observations through complementary fusion, outputting depth estimates, and autoregressively updating the memory.
+This paper presents AsyncMDE, an asynchronous depth perception system consisting of a frozen foundation model and a lightweight fast path that amortizes the foundation model's computational cost over time.
+The foundation model periodically produces high-quality spatial features in the background, while the lightweight fast path runs asynchronously in the foreground, fusing cached memory with current observations through complementary fusion, outputting depth estimates, and autoregressively updating memory.
 This enables cross-frame feature reuse with bounded accuracy degradation.
-At a mere 3.83M parameters, it operates at 237~FPS on an RTX~4090, recovering 77\% of the accuracy gap to the foundation model while achieving a 25$\times$ parameter reduction.
-Validated across indoor static, dynamic, and synthetic extreme-motion benchmarks, AsyncMDE degrades gracefully between refreshes and achieves 161~FPS on a Jetson AGX Orin with TensorRT, clearly demonstrating its feasibility for real-time edge deployment.
+With 3.83M trainable fast-path parameters and a 97.5M frozen slow path, AsyncMDE's fast path operates at 237~FPS on an RTX~4090, recovering 77\% of the accuracy gap to the foundation model.
+Across indoor static, dynamic, and synthetic extreme-motion benchmarks, AsyncMDE degrades predictably and reaches 161~FPS fast-path inference on a TensorRT-optimized Jetson AGX Orin, supporting real-time edge deployment.